SHIELD: Suppressing Hallucinations In LVLM Encoders via Bias and Vulnerability Defense: Additional Hyper-Parameters Ablation

-Table \ref{tab:lr-ablation} reports the ablation results for the learning rate $l$ used in the vulnerability addressing, which regulates the granularity of adversarial attack tensor calculations.
+Table \ref{tab:lr-ablation} presents the results of an ablation study on the learning rate within Vulnerability Addressing, which controls the granularity of adversarial attack tensor computation.
 When the learning rate is too large, the generated attack tensor fails to adapt effectively to image details, reducing its effectiveness.
 Consequently, the subsequent contrastive decoding process cannot adequately minimize hallucinations caused by vulnerabilities in the visual encoder.